sujit70777/Awsome-Mobile-App-Development/README.md

 - [AppSpector](https://appspector.com) - Remote iOS and Android debugging and data collection service.
 You can debug networking, logs, CoreData, SQLite, NSNotificationCenter and mock device's geo location.
 - [Atlantis](https://github.com/ProxymanApp/atlantis) - A little and powerful iOS framework for intercepting HTTP/HTTPS Traffic from your iOS app.
 No more messing around with proxy and certificate config.
 Inspect Traffic Log with Proxyman app.
 - [chisel](https://github.com/facebook/chisel) - Collection of LLDB commands to assist debugging iOS apps.
+- [DBDebugToolkit](https://github.com/dbukowski/DBDebugToolkit) - Set of easy to use debugging tools for iOS developers & QA engineers.